Beyond Likes: How Normative Feedback Complements Engagement Signals on Social Media: User Study: Exploring Responses to Different Feedback Signals

 We recruited 546 U.S. participants via Prolific, of whom 496 passed the attention check and were included in our analysis.
-As shown in Fig~\ref{img:user_study_process}, participants first went through an onboarding phase, in which they were introduced to the overall structure of the study, including the decision task and the possible feedback mechanisms (peer score, expert score, or both).
+As shown in Fig~\ref{img:user_study_process}, participants first went through an onboarding phase, in which they were introduced to the overall structure of the study, including the decision task and the possible feedback mechanisms (no feedback, peer feedback, expert feedback, or both).
+In particular, participants were given detailed explanations of how the two types of feedback were generated: the Peer Score estimated the content's potential popularity among peers, while the Expert Score assessed the substantive quality of the content.
 The purpose of this phase was to ensure participants had a clear understanding of the task and scoring systems before proceeding.

 Following onboarding, participants completed an attention check designed to verify engagement and task comprehension.
 This included two multiple-choice tasks requiring them to identify key instructions they had just seen.
 Participants who failed the attention check were excluded from the remainder of the study.